-The Dead Sea, one of the world’s most unique and extraordinary bodies of water, lies at the lowest point on Earth’s surface, about 430 meters (1,410 feet) below sea level.
-It is bordered by Jordan to the east and Israel and Palestine to the west.
-Known for its hypersaline waters, mineral-rich mud, and buoyant properties, the Dead Sea has been a site of fascination, healing, and historical significance for thousands of years.
+The Dead Sea is one of the world’s most unique and extraordinary bodies of water, lies at the lowest point on Earth’s surface, known for its hypersaline waters, mineral-rich mud, and buoyant properties, the Dead Sea has been a site of fascination, healing, and historical significance for thousands of years.

 Geological and Natural Features